I’m Tara Swiger and I’m a maker, author and Starship Captain.

 Want the whole story?

-Here’s the How I Quit My Day Job story:
+Here’s the How I Quit My Day Job series:

 How every job prepared me for entrepreneurship:

-Here’s the story of how I came up with my yarn company name (warning: adorable story ahead!)
+Here’s how I came up with my yarn company name (warning: adorable story ahead!)

 What about you?